The Little Mermaid (1989 film): Critical reception

 The staff of TV Guide wrote a positive review, praising the film's return to the traditional Disney musical as well as the film's animation.
-Yet they also wrote that the film is detracted from by the juvenile humor and the human characters' eyes.
-While still giving a positive review, they stated that the film "can't compare to the real Disney classics (which appealed equally to both kids and adults)."
-Todd Gilchrist of IGN wrote a positive review of the film, stating that the film is "an almost perfect achievement."
-Gilchrist also praised how the film revived interest in animation as it was released at a time when interest in animation was at a lull.
+However, they also wrote that the film is compromised by the juvenile humor and the human characters' eyes.
+While still giving a positive review, the staff stated that the film "can't compare to the real Disney classics (which appealed equally to both kids and adults)."
+Todd Gilchrist of IGN wrote a positive review of the film, stating that the film is "an almost perfect achievement".
+Gilchrist also praised how the film revived interest in animation as it was released at a time when interest in that format was at a lull.
 Empire gave a positive review of the film, stating that "[The Little Mermaid is] a charmer of a movie, boasting all the ingredients that make a Disney experience something to treasure yet free of all the politically correct, formulaic elements that have bogged down the more recent productions."

 In April 2008 – 19 years after the film's initial release in 1989 – Yahoo! users voted The Little Mermaid as No. 14 on the top 30 animated films of all time.
 In June, that same year, the film remained on the list but dropped six slots to end at #20.
 (Only three other traditionally animated Disney animated films - Aladdin, Beauty and the Beast, and The Lion King, respectively - scored above it in the poll even after the update.)
 In 2011, Richard Corliss of Time magazine named it one of "The 25 All-TIME Best Animated Films".

 Accolades

 The film earned three Academy Award nominations, making it the first Disney animated film to earn nominations since The Rescuers in 1977.

 Bolstered by the film's success and the soundtrack's award wins, it was certified double platinum by the Recording Industry Association of America in September 1990 for shipments of two million copies of the soundtrack album, an unheard of feat for an animated film at the time.
 To date, the soundtrack has been certified six times platinum.

-The film is recognized by American Film Institute in these lists: